inovachrono/Saavn-Downloader/README.md

 # Saavn Downloader
-PoC for vulnerability in Saavn App researched by Arun.
-This is a Fork of the original work by [prabaprakash/Saavn-Downloader](https://github.com/prabaprakash/Saavn-Downloader) which allows users to download playlist and albums using the web urls form JioSaavn.
 The fullset of functionality offered by this fork is:
   - High Qualtiy - M4A
   - Songs Detail